rioos2/www.megam.io/release_notes/index.md

 - Create a blockchain app using chaincode for insurance.

+- Document CI/CD with an [example project](https://github.com/rioadvancement/blockchain-demo).

+- Document Horizontal scaling/Vertical scaling with samples.

 ## 2.0.0-rc8 : June 01, 2018

 - [Bugs Fixed](https://gitlab.com/groups/rioos/-/milestones/200rc8?title=2.0.0.rc8){:target="_blank"}

-*Features - tentative*
+*Features*

 - Design documentation for building a blockchain network using Hyperledger Fabric

 - Design documentation for creating a blockchain app using chaincode backed by blockchain network

-- Document CI/CD with an [example projects](https://github.com/rioadvancement/blockchain-demo).

-- Document Horizontal scaling/Vertical scaling with samples.

 - Self healing - using node controller which updates the states of the node periodically.